 If you don’t expect your renovation and expansion project to exceed $350,000, an SBA Express loan may offer a solution for your financing needs.
 You could have access to capital in about a month.
 Compare this to a 7(a) loan that could take 2-3 months to get funded.

-Interest rates on SBA-backed loans vary by lender.
-However, the SBA does set interest rate limits, which a lender can’t exceed.
 Rates can be fixed or variable.
-Maximum variable rates can be tied to one of three rate types, one of which is the prime rate.
+Maximum variable rates can be tied to 1 of 3 rate types, one of which is the prime rate.

 For the 7(a) program, the following maximum interest rates for variable loans apply*: